DevsparZeroGitHubUser/hello-world/README.md

 ```

 ### <a name="StartScanID"></a> Start Scan ID CARD
-Before calling the `deployScanner`, the App may enable the `setPreviewOCR` which will allows the Scanner to call `showPreview` function for the App to preview the image before submitted for OCR Process.
+Before calling the `deployScanner` function, the App may enable the `setPreviewOCR` function from XenditySDK class by setting the attribute to true which will allows the Scanner to call `showPreview` function for the App to preview the image before being submitted for the OCR Process.
 ```java
 XenditySDK.setPreviewOCR(true);
 ```
+*Note : This will enable preview function so that user will be able to see preview image on the app.*

 Below shows the `deployScanner` that will be used to initiate the Scanner for ID Card Scanning.
 ```java